 This policy provides the following procedure for reporting complaints of sexual harassment.
 Any person that feels that they have been sexually harassed shall be directed to the Director of Student Services or any member of Administration in writing and in person.
 All complaints will be handled as confidentially as possible.
 Every harassment complaint will be promptly investigated and resolved and a recommendation made as to the appropriate sanctions to be imposed against violators.

 ACCESSIBILITY TO STUDENT RECORDS AND THE PRIVACY ACT

 Florida National University does not release student record information, except as permitted under the Family Educational Rights and Privacy Act of 1974.
 The students ‘educational records are confidential.

 A student who is eighteen years old or any student enrolled in a post-secondary program must provide one of the following: (a) written consent to release information to his/her parents, or (b) parental evidence that said student is a dependent of the parents as defined in Section 152 of the Internal Revenue Code, 1954.
 The parents no longer have any rights under the Code unless these requirements are met.
 Other parties will not be able to receive information without the written consent of the student.

-The student has a right to be informed of any request forinformation concerning his/her files, according to Statute 20, United States Code, section 123g and regulations adopted pursuant thereto (and thereafter referred to as Code).
-A copy of the entire Code can be obtained in the Office of the Director of Student Services or at any Campus Dean‘s office.
+The student has a right to be informed of any request for information concerning his/her files, according to Statute 20, United States Code, section 123g and regulations adopted pursuant thereto (and thereafter referred to as Code).
+A link to obtain a copy of the entire Code can be found at the FNU Webpage under Consumer Information, at the Office of the Student Services, or at any Campus Dean‘s office.